The Ontos Was America’s Armored Shotgun

-Amtanks equipped with 75-millimeter howitzers provided both direct and indirect fire support to infantry without sacrificing their amphibious capabilities.
-Indeed, the 776th made both the longest waterborne end-run — 100 miles — and the longest movement across open sea — 38 miles.
+Amphibious tracked vehicles — better known as Amtracks — equipped with 75-millimeter howitzers provided both direct and indirect fire support to infantry without sacrificing their amphibious capabilities.
+Indeed, the 776th made both the longest waterborne end-run — 100 miles — and the longest movement across open sea — 38 miles — during the war.

 The ultimate proof of a weapon's effectiveness is its impact on the enemy.
-If Marine commanders had little love for the Ontos, the NVA had even less: again and again the Ontos crewmen interviewed by Scudder emphasized the fear the North Vietnamese had of the Ontos and the care they took to avoid contact with them.
+If Marine commanders had little love for the Ontos, the North Vietnamese had even less.
+Again and again the Ontos crewmen interviewed by Scudder emphasized the fear the North Vietnamese had of the Thing and the care the guerrillas took to avoid contact with them.